 A curvy paved road to Qieshan La

-Qieshan La is a high mountain pass at an elevation of 5.392m (17,690ft) above the sea level, located in Tibet, north-east of the Himalayas, in the People's Republic of China.
+Qieshan La is a high mountain pass at an elevation of 5,392m (17,690ft) above sea level, located in Tibet, north-east of the Himalayas, in the People's Republic of China.

 For your safety, be sure to check the weather forecast before you begin your trip.
-The extremely high altitude of Tibet makes the winter seasons extremely harsh, marked by extreme cold with gust of strong winds, blowing almost all the time.
-Therefore it is better to avoid any trip to Tibet during winter.
+The extremely high altitude of Tibet makes the winter seasons extremely harsh, marked by extreme cold with gusts of strong winds, blowing almost all the time.
+Therefore, it is better to avoid any trip to Tibet during winter.
 Half of the roads remain closed due to heavy snowfall.
 The atmosphere becomes extremely arid and almost intolerable.
 There are truck stops along the way, about a day’s travel apart, but it’s wise to bring food and a sleeping bag.
 A tent can be useful in emergencies.
-Monsoon always begins from July and end up with August.
-It rains a lot during Monsoon time and it makes self-driving travel difficult to handle with.
-And remember, in China, a lot of websites are censored so you won't be able to access any url you want (especially if Tibet is mentioned).
+Monsoon always begins from July and ends in August.
+It rains a lot during Monsoon time and it makes self-driving travel difficult to handle.
+And remember, in China, a lot of websites are censored, so you won't be able to access any URL you want (especially if Tibet is mentioned).